 Worksheet Instructions

 The BHC Operational Risk Scenario Inputs and Projections worksheet collects information about the composition of the operational risk loss projections.
 Each reporting institution should gather data using a number of tools, including external data, internal data, scenario analysis, risk assessment, quantitative methods, and so on.
 Each data tool produces an input to the overall loss projection.
 The Unit of Measure (“UOM”) is used to capture the data from these tools in a uniform manner.
-Although an institution can develop idiosyncratic UOMs, in general reporting institutions utilize the Basel II Event Types and Business Lines (or combinations of these) to categorize the data into specific inputs to the loss projection models.
+Although an institution can develop idiosyncratic UOMs, reporting institutions generally utilize the Basel II Event Types and Business Lines (or combinations of these) to categorize the data into specific inputs to the loss projection models.
 Reporting institutions are expected to provide the type of data, a brief description of the loss event, how it was categorized (UOM), and the contribution the data made to the loss projection.

 Loss Projections based on Legal Reserves and Settlements

-As part of the overall Operational Risk loss projections, BHCs should report the potential impact of significant amounts paid to prevent or mitigate an operational loss settlement with clients, or to prevent future legal action.
+As part of the overall Operational Risk loss projections, BHCs should report the potential impact of significant amounts that may be paid to prevent or mitigate an operational loss settlement with clients, or to prevent future legal action.
 Each of the Operational Risk loss projections in each of the required scenarios should include all projected settlements, make-whole payments, payouts that comply with adverse legal rulings, and other legal losses if they are not covered on the PPNR Projections Worksheet under items 14N and 30 (Provisions to Repurchase Reserve / Liability for Residential Mortgage Representations and Warranties).
 If specifically linked to operational risk, BHCs should include all legal consultation fees, retainer fees, and provisions to the legal reserve within the Operational Risk loss projections.

 Unrelated Professional Services